 4. Lay Your Antenna Flat Horizontally

-I know this sounds crazy, but many readers have confirmed what I discovered.
+I know this sounds crazy, but many so many readers have confirmed this, so it’s worth trying.

-One day at my previous apartment (which was at the base of a hill), I had my Leaf antenna taped to the wall and it fell down to the floor.
-To my amazement, it got better reception horizontally on the floor than vertically on the wall!
+One day at my previous apartment (which was at the base of a hill), I had my Mohu Leaf antenna taped to the wall and it fell down to the floor.
+To my amazement, it got better reception on the floor than vertically on the wall!
 So, try laying your flat antenna horizontally and see if it helps, even if it’s on the floor!

 I have a friend (and several readers) who get the best reception with the Leaf antenna taped to their ceiling!
 So, try the logical positions first (near windows and outer walls), but also trying laying it flat horizontally, especially if you live near mountains, tall trees, or tall buildings.
 These obstacles can deflect the TV signal into entering your home in weird, non-obvious, directions.

 5. Move it Higher Up – HIGHLY RECOMMENDED!